ORingnet/oring_oauth_demo/README.md

 and then type http://127.0.0.1:3000 in your modern browser.

+you can use any of your own web server.
+Just server the whole public folder.

-you need save port 3000 for the demo since oauth flow needs redirect_URL with port 3000.
+you need to save port 3000 for the demo since oauth flow needs redirect_URL with http://127.0.0.1:3000.